 Under the Project Deed, Spark will be responsible for:

-STC Purpose and Role
+STC purpose and role

 STC’s purpose is to support and respond to the Government’s policy objectives for the NEL in serving as the long-term asset owner, investor, and operator of the NEL toll road.
-In meeting this overarching objective, STC is charged with seeking to optimise the value of the toll revenue (within prevailing Government’s road pricing policy) through applying commercial principles in managing the toll revenue risk and in overseeing the cost-effective delivery and operations of the NEL toll road.
+In meeting this overarching objective, STC is charged with seeking to optimise the value of the toll revenue (within the prevailing Government’s road pricing policy) through applying commercial principles in managing the toll revenue risk and in overseeing the cost-effective delivery and operations of the NEL toll road.
 In carrying out this purpose, STC is expected to work collaboratively with key stakeholders and partners to support the successful delivery of the NEL and on-time opening of the NEL toll road.

 This has manifested in the structuring of STC as a key element within the broader funding and delivery strategy for the NEL, including the integration of STC into the commercial framework for the Central Package PPP.
 As a result, STC has been established as:

-- A statutory corporation with the ability to own goods or assets and incur liabilities on its own behalf as a public entity, though not as a representative of the Crown;
+- A statutory corporation with the ability to own goods or assets and incur liabilities on its own behalf as a public entity, though not as a representative of the Crown

 - The long-term asset owner, investor, and operator of the NEL toll road.